BillJr99/Ursinus-CS475-Spring2021/_pages/Activities/activity-physical.md

         - "In the Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) algorithm described in the flowchart above, what does RTS and CTS mean?"
         - "To whom is an RTS or CTS message sent, if this feature is used?"
         - "If a node hears an RTS message sent, but does not hear the corresponding CTS, what might be happening?"
+        - "How might we multiplex multiple WiFi access points across the 2.4GHz spectrum?"
     - model: |
         <div align="left">
         Assuming orthogonal vectors a and b (called chip sequences or codes), generated from a <a href="https://en.wikipedia.org/wiki/Walsh_matrix">Hadamard-Walsh Code</a>: <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/c416b33910828e0941fec78eec1170c79e7ca146" alt="Orthogonal Vector Dot Product Definition from Wikipedia"><br>